 Measured at fair value.
 Interest income calculated using the effective interest method, foreign exchange gains and losses and impairment are recognized in profit or loss.
 Other net gains and losses are recognized in Other Comprehensive Income ("OCI").
 On derecognition, gains and losses accumulated in OCI are reclassified to profit or loss.

 Financial assets

 The Company classified its financial assets into one of the following categories:

-Financial Instrument Classification and measurement
+Financial Instrument Financial Assets: Mortgage investments Cash and cash equivalents Accounts receivable Due from related party Classification and measurement

-Financial Assets:

-Mortgage investments Amortized cost

-Cash and cash equivalents Amortized cost

-Accounts receivable Amortized cost

-Due from related party Amortized cost